Tips to boost performance of OpenGL based Application

 Use a simpler version of the mesh based on factors like the distance and the number of pixels (the area on the screen) the mesh is occupying.

-- Deprecated functionality is often a lot slower than core functionality.
+- All deprecated functionality isn’t however slow.
 This is NOT because they are deprecated, they are deprecated because they were slow.
-All deprecated functionality isn’t slow, however.
+All deprecated functionality isn’t slow, however

 - So, deprecated functionality like direct mode (glBegin() … glEnd(), etc.) should be replaced by modern alternatives. [as seen in Programmable pipeline related snapshot above]